Track mileage automatically

 • Vehicle repairs, such as new tires or brakes

-After you’ve chosen a deduction method, you’ll need the right documentation and tax forms to write off your car insurance premiums and other vehicle expenses.
+After you’ve picked a deduction method, you’ll need the right documentation and tax forms to claim car insurance and other vehicle costs as a business expense.

 Keep accurate and detailed records

-You’ll also need receipts, invoices or similar documents if you’re using the actual expenses method since you’ll need each expense amount for the calculation.
+You’ll also need receipts, invoices, or similar documents if you’re using the actual expenses method since you’ll need proof of each expense for the calculation.
 You should be able to find your car insurance cost on your renewal bill, bank statement, or payment receipt.

 Report your vehicle expenses on your tax forms